intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 too costly to dedicate many grease values, while 32-bit or 64-bit fields are likely to have no limitations.

+## Use Grease Values at Unpredictable Times

 It is recommended that senders use grease values at unpredictable times or sequence points during protocol interactions.
 This avoids receivers unintentionally ossifying on the occurrence of greasing in the temporal or spatial domain.

+## Define and Register Grease Value Ranges

 It is recommended that large grease value sets are allocated in protocol documents by defining a unique algorithm, to increase the chance that